Yankee Stadium: Opening and public perception

 The stadium has also been criticized for its lack of fan noise.
 During a Sunday Night Baseball telecast in 2012, commentator and former Red Sox manager Terry Francona spoke about the different atmospheres in the old and new stadiums saying that "As a visiting team, especially for the Red Sox, by the time the (national) anthem was over, you couldn't wait to get back in the dugout.
 Now (there is) a little different (kind) of fan sitting around down there by the dugout."
 Games at the new stadium do not feature the same deafening crowd moments and often sound eerily silent.
 The lack of fan noise was noticeable in the 2012 playoffs as well, with thousands of unsold seats for Game 5 of the ALDS and Games 1 and 2 of the ALCS.
 "This is a very easy place to play now," said Quintin Berry of the Detroit Tigers, the Yankees' ALCS opponents.
 "Coming from Oakland, the fans there were so rowdy.
 It was easier to come here."
 In his autobiography The Closer, the Yankees' longtime relief pitcher Mariano Rivera wrote about the new stadium's atmosphere: "It doesn't hold noise, or home-team fervor, anywhere near the way the old place did.
 The old Stadium was our 10th man—a loud and frenzied cauldron of pinstriped passion, with a lot of lifers in the stands.
 Maybe I'm wrong, but it's hard to see that the new place can ever quite duplicate that."
 Derek Jeter echoed this sentiment in a September 2014 article in New York magazine, in which he said he missed the original Yankee Stadium: "It was a different feel.
-The new stadium, it's second to none—all the amenities.
+The new stadium, its second to none—all the amenities.
 For the players, it really doesn't get any better.
 The old stadium, if you were at the stadium, in the stands, the only place you could see the game was in your seat.
 Now there's so many suites and places people can go.
 So a lot of times it looks like it's empty, but it's really not.
 The old stadium, it was more intimidating.
 The fans were right on top of you."